rackerlabs/atom-hopper/README.txt

  http://localhost:8080/namespace/feed/

-Note: Entry order (LIFO or FIFO) is specified in the configuration file when Atom Hopper is installed.
+Note: Entry order (LIFO or FIFO) is specified in the configuration file where Atom Hopper is installed.

 Select Entries by Marker

-The uuid keyword is the unique ID of the entry.
+Note: The uuid keyword is the unique ID of the entry.

 The direction parameter is either forward or backward.
 If the marker is used then the direction must be specified as well.